visual storytelling

 Man Punching in the Air while in VR Goggles

-This immersive experience can transport viewers right into a story and make them feel as if they are a part of it.
+This immersive experience can transport viewers into a story and make them feel like they are part of it.

 Films, photographs, websites, and games can all be used to create engaging VR experiences that allow users to explore the world around them and gain greater insight into whatever narrative is being told.